Sulaiman Khan Karrani: Conquest of Odisha

+"What sort of strange creatures are these Musalman pecple?
+And can they have the power to harm this god ?"

+A large number of people took shelter.
+Kalapahad seized the temple and dismantled the temple of Jaganath.
+Sulaiman Karrani appointed Ismail Khan Lodhi as Governor of Odisha and Qutlu Khan Lohani as Governor of Puri respectively.

+War with Kuch Kingdom

+The Kuch kingdom bordered with Bengal Sultanate on the south and Ahom Kingdom on the east.
+In 1568, the Kuch king Nara Narayan, invaded the dominions of Sulaiman Shah.
+His general prince Shukladhwaja surnamed Chila Rai was defeated and captured by the Afghans.
+The Bengal army penetrated as far as Tezpur, destroying temples at Kamakhya, Hajo and others.
+Sulaiman laid siege on Kuch capital but withdrew upon hearing invasion from Odisha.
+Chila Rai was set free after few years of captivity.

 Religion

-Sulaiman was a devout Muslim and built the Sona mosque in old Maldah.`Abd al-Qadir Bada'uni said that every morning Sulaiman held a devotional meeting with 150 Shaikhs and Ulama before transacting any state business.
+Sulaiman was a devout Muslim and built the Sona mosque in old Maldah.
+'Abd al-Qadir Bada'uni said that every morning Sulaiman held a devotional meeting with 150 Shaikhs and Ulama before transacting any state business.
+He patronised Muslim scholars, implemented Quranic law of conduct and upheld justice.

 Death and succession

 Sulaiman Karrani died on 11 October 1572, leaving his empire to his son, Bayazid Khan Karrani.
 He was buried in Tanda, the capital of his Sultanate.